lschim/elmy-interview/README.md

 I settled a test environment using mocha, but I missed time to implement relevent tests

+I used as few external modules as possible, I only have a dependency on mocha for the tests, and on pinto for the logging process

 # How to run the application

 Checkout the git repository